-ENGLISH III - C

-Credit: 1.00 Required: Juniors
+ENGLISH III - C 1.00 Credit: Required: Juniors Prerequisite: Placement by previous English instructor

 This course is a survey of American Literature from the formation of the colonies through modern times.
 Emphasis will be placed on practicing and improving critical thinking and writing skills, recognizing literary elements, and improving grammar and vocabulary.